-With a history that goes back to the 12th century, Viscri is today one of Romania’s most famous villages.
-Prince Charles’ repeated visits, its UNESCO World Heritage fortified church, and the ceaseless activity of the local foundation Mihai Eminescu Trust have helped this small village reinvent itself in the past years.
+With a history that goes back to the 12th century, Viscri is maybe the most famous village in Romania.
+Prince Charles’ visits, its fortified church, and the activity of the Mihai Eminescu Trust helped this small village reinvent itself in the past years.
 Its promotion was such a success that Viscri is right now one of Romania’s must-see attractions.

-During the second phase that started sometime in the 13th century, the Saxons of Transylvania built the main tower on the west side and enlarged the nave of the church towards the east.
-It’s during the third construction phase of the 15th century that the church was fortified, partially preserved until today as some of its fortifications were demolished after the Ottoman threat disappeared or were used for more peaceful purposes like storage rooms and kindergarten space.
+During the 13th century, they built the main tower on the west side and enlarged the nave of the church towards the east.
+Its fortification started later, during the 15th century, and is partially preserved until today.
+Parts of its fortification elements were demolished after the Ottoman threat disappeared or were used for more peaceful purposes like storage rooms and kindergarten space.

-In the last couple of years, the village was part of an ambitious community project of rediscovering and reviving traditions that almost disappeared from local life.
-Thanks to this, today you can visit daily in Viscri locals that carry on practicing skills that are usually performed only during museum events.
-The community was so successful in its project of rediscovering traditions that today they’re part again of local life.
+In the last couple of years, the village was part of an ambitious community project of reviving traditions that almost disappeared.
+Thanks to it, you can visit local artisans that carry on practicing skills usually performed only during museum events.
+The community was so successful in its rediscovery traditions that today they’re part again of local life.

-More than just a tourist attraction, Viscri is the best example and success story of well-done community tourism.
+More than just a tourist attraction, Viscri is the best example of well-done community tourism.
 It offers plenty of activities for all those curious to discover the typical village life of Transylvania.
 We hope this will be the norm and not the exception.
 It also depends on us to encourage this model by visiting destinations based on the values of responsible tourism.

-In Viscri you can experience a unique accommodation opportunity.
-You can book the traditional Saxon house of Prince Charles, the beautiful Casa Printul de Wales.
+You can book the traditional Saxon house of Prince Charles, Casa Printul de Wales.

-While one day is enough to take a walking tour of the village, take at least two or three days to get to know as much as possible not only Viscri but also its surrounding villages.
+One day is enough to take a walking tour of the village, but stay two or three days to visit also its surrounding villages.

 Various cycling trails cross Viscri and you can rent a bike from the village or Bunesti.